Alex-wcl/yet-another-storm-ui/README.md

 This project is trying to build yet another ui for storm.

+# Why another Storm UI?

+Original storm  UI is not customizable.
+So

+ - Dangerous operations are exposed to all users, such as "Kill topology"
+ - ACL, SSO can not be added (this is not support in this project either but it can be done based on this easily)
+ - Other data can not be added such as host ip, host load, etc.

+And from the usability part

+ - Need to open lots of tabs to check a topology status
+ - Runtime status on a host is not provided

+This project can helps if these are what you want.

 # High Lights

- * Provide a Host perspective to show runtime status of topologies.
+ * Provide a Host perspective to show runtime status of topologies on hosts.
  * Provide one-page web application experience
  * Other enhancements...